 - provides it’s community with a sober living environment in beautiful facilities in the Fruitridge East area of Sacramento.
 Personal responsibility, respect for others, communication, conflict resolution, and similar skills are learned and lived.
 Residents agree to curfews, random drug tests, and to supporting one another.
 We accept applications without regard to ethnicity, age, race, or sexual orientation.
-We are not able to accept PC 290 registrants, or anyone unable to easily navigate stairs.
+We are not able to accept PC 290 applicants, Alternate Custody Program (ACP) applicants, or anyone unable to easily navigate stairs.

 - is certified by CAARR (California Association of Addiction Recovery Resources) and a member of CCAPP (California Consortium of Addiction Programs and Professionals).
 We have a certified substance abuse counselor on staff.
 We are not a licensed treatment facility, and we do not provide detox, medical or psychological services.

 - addresses the whole person.
 Components of our support structure include:

 Spiritual.
 We are a Christian faith-based program.
 Bible study, prayer and life-sharing time are the core of our program.
 Each resident is encouraged to worship and become involved in a church of his choice.